 Step 2: Switch to a business account

 In the account settings, scroll down until you see a blue call-to-action that says “Switch to Business Account” or “Switch to Creator Account“.

 The Creator Account is for influencers or public figures.
 A business account is best for brands or businesses that sell a product or service.

 The tools around the different accounts are slightly different.
 For example, a business account can create shoppable posts, and an influencer can tag the products they’re recommending to their audience.

 Save time by seamlessly sharing your Instagram posts and Stories to your personal Facebook timeline or Facebook Page.

 Tip: You must have admin access to the page!

 Now that you’ve made the switch to a business account, it’s time to start planning your content!

 Plann is an intuitive content calendar that helps you fine-tune your Instagram strategy.
-Besides scheduling out your content for the month, you’ll get access to juicy analytics (like what colour palette gets more engagement) and which hashtags to use.
+Besides scheduling out your content for the month, you’ll get access to juicy analytics, like what colour palette gets more engagement.